rubyfu/RubyFu/en/README.md

 _**Rubyfu, where Ruby goes evil!**_
 [![Twitter Follow](https://img.shields.io/twitter/follow/Rubyfu.svg?style=social&label=Follow&style=plastic)](https://twitter.com/intent/follow?screen_name=Rubyfu)

-This book is a great collection of ideas, tricks and skills that could be useful for Hackers.
+This book is a great collection of ideas, tricks, and skills that could be useful for Hackers.
 It's a unique extraction reference, summarizes a lot of research and experience in order to achieve your **w00t** in the shortest and smartest way.
 Rubyfu is where you'll find plug-n-hack code.
 Rubyfu is a book to use not only to read, it's where ruby goes evil.

 ### Who should read this book?